Forsake Patch Review

 Our Analysis and Test Results

-The Patch is a good looking, leather boot that seemed to look better than they felt.
-At first, we thought that these leather boots just needed some time to break in — our lead tester often gets hotspots on the wide part of her foot when breaking in new boots — but as time went on, we found that these boots just didn't seem to be getting more comfortable.
+The Patch is a good-looking leather boot, but unfortunately, they look better than they feel.
+At first, we thought that these leather boots just needed some time to break in — our lead tester often gets hotspots on the wide part of her foot when breaking in new boots — but as time went on, these boots didn't get any more comfortable.
 Perhaps for folks with a narrower foot, the Patch would be a sufficiently comfortable boot, but for us, they were too narrow and didn't provide enough cushion underfoot to wear for long periods of time.
 Additionally, the all-leather upper made our feet feel stuffy and hot, even when the weather was cool.
 The lack of breathability also contributed to their overall low score in the comfort metric.

 Typically, a boot that struggles in the comfort metric also has shortcomings in terms of support, and the Patch is no exception.
 These boots are not necessarily designed for long, mountainous hikes, but we found that even days around town put a toll on our feet in these boots.
-Their composite shank does not provide the same level of stability and support underfoot than many other boots we've reviewed.
-Most notably, the boots flex a lot in the forefoot, which makes them feel floppy and made our feet feel tired when walking uphill in them.
+Their composite shank doesn't provide the same level of stability and support underfoot as many of our other favorite women's hiking boots.
+Most notably, the boots flex a lot in the forefoot, which makes them feel floppy and made our feet feel tired when walking uphill.

-Made with Forsake's Peak-to-Pavement proprietary rubber, the Patch did not impress us in terms of traction.
-Fine for low-angle, mellow walks around town, the Patch's didn't do great on loose gravel or steep terrain.
+Made with Forsake's Peak-to-Pavement proprietary rubber, the Patch did not impress us regarding traction.
+They're fine for low-angle, mellow walks around town but didn't do great on loose gravel or steep terrain.
 They lack the lugs and aggressive tread pattern that would allow them to stick to more technical surfaces.

 Here, the Patch's all-leather uppers impressed us.
 The leather uppers, reinforced seams, and waterproof membrane made the Patch withstand full submersion into water.
 The tongue is made from a water-resistant textile, which was the weakest link in terms of the waterproof barrier, but even still, the Patch did great in wet conditions by not allowing any water in through this area.

-Again, a boot with an all-leather upper is going to do relatively well in this metric, typically.
-The Patch is no exception.
-These boots are well-made and we saw no signs of wear during our test period.
+Boots will all-leather uppers typically have a higher level of durability than synthetic boots, and the Patch is no exception.
+These boots are well-made, and we saw no signs of wear during our test period.
 Online reviews mention a few cases of the leather and suede scuffing, but this is to be expected with use.